Asherbinyy/JsonTranslator/README.md

 Follow the instructions to install the required packages

 ## Getting Started
-App is so easy to use \n
+App is so easy to use
  Copy your json file you wish to translate to the input field , click translate and you are done!

 ## Hint